Beloth/Ostston-Work/Notes/Next Session.md

 * Force the door open dc 10+ Perception check of the guards dc 12+ to hear.
 Try doing it quitely dc 15+ guards dc 18+
 * Furniture appears to be covered with dust sheets
 * In the private study
-  * One wall lots of bookcases filled with books.
-A closer look shows that the books have been looked after very well, almost as if they had never been touched
+  * One wall lots of bookcases filled with an impressive number of books.
+A closer look shows that the books have been looked after very well, almost as if they had never been touched and quite a number of them would probably be worth quite alot.
   * One wall dominated by a large tapestry, decipting a man dressed in plate armour in an heroic pose sitting upon a rearing horse.
 A closer look shows that the man has a very familiar face, the Marshal's
     * Branton make a history check.
 This is a reproduction of a very old and famous tapestry which is currently on display in the royal palace in Adrana.
 Most have been costly to make
     * Investigation check dc 14+ to find a hidden panel on the wall, behind the tapastry revealing a lock wall safe.